Enhancing the sensitivity to neutrino oscillation parameters using synergy between T2K, NO$\nu$A and JUNO: Results

 \item \textbf{If NH is the true hierarchy:} JUNO forces the combined NO$\nu$A+JUNO fit to NH, leaving only the \nova solution that is in tension with T2K; the \nova solution consistent with T2K is removed.

-\item \textbf{If IH is the true hierarchy:} JUNO forces the combined NO$\nu$A+JUNO fit to IH, leaving only the \nova solution that is compatible with T2K; the tension between the two experiments is lifted.
+\item \textbf{If IH is the true hierarchy:} JUNO forces the combined NO$\nu$A+JUNO fit to IH (min. $\dchsq$ for NH test is $\approx$ 70.46), leaving only the \nova solution that is compatible with T2K; the tension between the two experiments is lifted.

 \item \textbf{T2K benefits from JUNO through improved hierarchy sensitivity.} Although JUNO has no $\dcp$ sensitivity, its hierarchy measurement strengthens the combined accelerator hierarchy preference.